sandy-rt/VAmPI/SECURITY.md

 ## 7. Conclusion

-Security is of paramount importance to Ceataec AS, and we appreciate the efforts of all individuals who contribute to maintaining the security and integrity of our open-source repository.
+Security is of paramount importance to User, and we appreciate the efforts of all individuals who contribute to maintaining the security and integrity of our open-source repository.
 By working together and adhering to this security policy, we can ensure a safer and more secure environment for our software and its users.

 If you have any questions or concerns regarding this security policy, please contact us at abc@gmail.com.